runcitadel/python-template/README.md

 To set up builds, please follow these steps:

-1. Fork this repo on Github.
+1. Create your repository from this template using the "Use this template" button.
-1. Go to the actions tab on your fork.
+1. Go to the actions tab on your repo.
 If it asks you to confirm the workflows, select "I understand my workflows, go ahead and enable them".
 1. Now, go to the repository settings and configure the secrets listed below.
 1. Push to the master branch and enjoy automated builds.
 Make sure to change the name of your docker container in `.github/workflows/push.yml` and `.github/workflows/tag.yml` in the first commit.